lanthale/LibRawFX/README.md

 The lib now resized the image in memory before sending it back to the image class (the same as the Javafx is doing for PNG/JPG).
 You can now specify for each camera model different settings for the raw decoder (sample below).
+ImageIO plugin is provided and should be automatically installed.

 ## Open topics
 - Writing of metadata back to raw files